muldjord/boris/data/behavs/README.md

 `say "<TEXT>"|rss`
 * Examples:
 ```
-say "This is the text that will be in the speech bubble!"
+say "This is the text that will be shown in the speech bubble!"
 say rss
 ```
 The double-quotes at the beginning and end are important!
 If you leave them out it will lead to undefined behaviour or crashes.
 Double-quotes inside the text is not allowed.